metallkopf/mysqlite/README.md

 # MySQLite
 MySQLite is an application that exposes a SQLite database as read-only over MySQL Protocol 4.1

+ >**WARNING**: the server accepts all connections, there is not authentication method implemented, handle with care

 ## Installation
 ```bash
 $ curl https://github.com/metallkopf/mysqlite/archive/master.tar.gz -o mysqlite-master.tar.gz